Best Running Headphones of 2025

 The iRunFar team named the Apple AirPods Pro (2nd generation) the best running headphones.
 Photo: iRunFar/Eszter Horanyi

-While headphones can be a surprisingly controversial topic in the running world, if you like to listen to music or a podcast on a run, you’ll want to find the best running headphones for your ears.
-Listening to music or podcasts on a run can be an excellent way to break up the monotony of training — and learn something new — and many of us swear by having our earbuds in.
+While headphones can be a surprisingly contentious topic in the running world, if you enjoy listening to music or a podcast during a run, you’ll want to find the best running headphones for your ears.
+Listening to music or podcasts on a run can be an excellent way to break up the monotony of training and learn something new; many of us swear by having our earbuds in.
 For others, running can be an important time of quiet meditation.

 Either way, being present and aware of your surroundings is important for safety.
-The iRunFar team tested over a dozen headphones and earbuds for several months to find the best running headphones to fit any budget.
+The iRunFar team tested over a dozen headphones and earbuds for several months to determine the best running headphones for every budget.
 Ultimately, we kept returning to our favorites, the Apple AirPods Pro (2nd generation).
-Open-ear headphones are gaining traction amongst runners, and we found that the Shokz OpenRun Pro 2 were a great option.
+Open-ear headphones are gaining traction amongst runners, and we found that the Shokz OpenFit Air were a great option.
+Bone-conduction headphones are gaining increasing traction in the market, and we were impressed by the sound quality of the Shokz OpenRun Pro 2.

-Take a more detailed look at our picks below and browse our How to Choose, FAQs, and Methodology sections to learn more about picking out the best running headphones for you.
+Take a more detailed look at our picks below and browse our How to Choose, Frequently Asked Questions, and Methodology sections to learn more about picking out the best running headphones for you.

 Best Running Headphones - Running with the Beats Powerbeats Pro

-Alli Hartz of iRunFar tests a set of earbuds during a run.
+Alli Miles of iRunFar tests a set of earbuds during a run.
 Photo: iRunFar/Eszter Horanyi

-Best Overall Headphones for Runners: Apple AirPods Pro (2nd generation) ($245)
+Best Overall Running Headphones: Apple AirPods Pro (2nd generation) ($190)

 Best Running Headphones - Apple AirPods Pro 2nd generation - product photoPros: